Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 18. Which metadata describes the data?

 ## [PRIMA-Experiment](#prima-experiment-sparql)
-19. Which fabrication(s)/sample preparation(s)/measurement(s) have been performed in the study?
+19. Which fabrication(s)/sample preparation(s)/measurement(s) were performed in the study?
-20. Which equipment/instrument(s) has been used in the fabrication/sample preparation/measurement?
+20. Which equipment/instrument(s) were used in the fabrication/sample preparation/measurement?
-21. Which technique(s) has been used in the measurement?
+21. Which technique(s) was used in the measurement?
-22. Where and when has the fabrication/measurement/sample preparation been performed?
+22. Where and when was the fabrication/sample preparation/measurement performed?
-23. Which researcher(s) have performed an fabrication/measurement/sample preparation?
+23. Which researcher(s) did perform the fabrication/sample preparation/measurement?
-24. Which samples have been used/prepared in a measurement?
+25. Which sample(s) was used in the measurement?
-25. Which raw data have been produced in a measurement?
+26. Which raw data was produced in the measurement?
-26. Who has prepared the samples?
+27. Who did prepare the sample?
-27. What process sequence taken for doing a fabrication/measurement/sample preparation?
+28. What process sequence taken for doing a fabrication/measurement/sample preparation?
-28. Which sample components is the sample made of?
+29. Which sample component(s) is the sample made of?

 # Answer to CQs via SPARQL